 Conducting maturity assessments within business units and across the overall organization provides context on where the organization is placed on the sustainable IT agenda and where critical action is required.
 The assessment should include both quantitative aspects (such as potential cost or carbon savings) and qualitative aspects (such as employee behavioral impact and vendor assessments).
 Currently, only 41% of organizations conduct sustainable IT maturity assessments for their organization and business units (compared to 92% of High Maturity Organizations).

-Create a sustainable IT strategy aligned to the organization's wider global sustainability strategy defined goals and timelines, as well as showing the potential cost savings and environmental benefits for the organization.
+Create a sustainable IT strategy aligned to the organization's wider global sustainability strategy

 Create a comprehensive sustainable IT strategy